fengtianwu/txt2video/GOAL.md

 The script's purpose is to convert a plain text file into a narrated video.

 **2. Scene Segmentation**
-The input text is divided into scenes.
+*   The input text is divided into scenes.
 Each scene is a block of text separated by one or more blank lines.
+*   **Automatic Splitting**: If a scene is too long to fit on a single screen, it is automatically split into multiple, screen-sized sub-scenes.

 **3. Video Generation**
 Each scene becomes a video segment with the following properties:
-*   **Narration**: The text of the scene is read aloud using a system text-to-speech (TTS) engine.
+*   **Narration**: The text of the scene is read aloud using the system's text-to-speech (TTS) engine.
 *   **Visuals**: The text is displayed on screen as subtitles over a configurable background.
 *   **Timing**: The duration of each video segment is determined by the length of its narration.